 - If the parser reaches a failure state, then instead of stopping, the repair engine backtracks and attempts to insert or delete the "unreliable" tokens defined in I1.
-These edit operations can fix many syntactic errors, and can also induce semantic corrections (e.g. fixing function arity mistakes by re-associating call arguments using a different parenthesization).
+These edit operations can fix many syntactic errors, and can also induce semantic corrections (e.g., fixing function arity mistakes by re-associating call arguments using a different parenthesization).

-- Each time the parser's internal state is updated, an external call to a (appropriate) repair rule, defined in I2, is made, which can optionally change the parser's state.
-These calls allow us to implement transformations that can induce more complex semantic corrections that require domain knowledge about the underlying LC formula language beyond that captured in the grammar annotations provided in I1.
+- Each time the parser's internal state is updated, an external call to an appropriate repair rule, defined in I2, is made, which can optionally change the parser's state.
+These calls allow us to implement transformations that can induce more complex semantic corrections that require domain knowledge about the underlying LC formula language beyond that captured by the grammar annotations provided in I1.
 For example, these rules can perform basic type casts in frequently misused function calls or correct naming errors in the formula.

 Example 2.3.
 Continuing from Example 2.2, we describe how we repair P1.
-The unreliable terminals for PowerFx correspond to punctuation tokens (parentheses, curly braces, brackets, dots, commas, and colons) in our PowerFx implementation.
+The unreliable terminals in our Power Fx implementation correspond to punctuation tokens (parentheses, curly braces, brackets, dots, commas, and colons).
 During parsing P1, when the first comma is processed, a domain-specific rule is triggered that enforces the arity for the IsBlank call to be 1 by inserting a closing parenthesis.
 Thus, P1 is turned into P2.
-Arity analysis is one domain-specific insight incorporated for the PowerFx domain (I2).
+Arity analysis is one of the domain-specific insights incorporated for the Power Fx domain (I2).
 Other examples include rules that fix misspelled function or variable names.